gabrielantonyxaviour/franky-hedera/README.md

 ### Nodit Feedback

 Super easy to use and integrate.
-I have added my feedback here.
+Webhooks and Websockets possess a latency which could be reduced Under Websockets, LOGs could facilitate listening to various topics in multiple events instead of looking for a bunch of topics under the same event in an address

 https://github.com/gabrielantonyxaviour/bombardiro-crocodilo/blob/main/README.md#nodit-feedback